k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_dependencies.md

 - Fabric has Jackson 2.9 in `fabric/lib`
 - LU needs Jackson 2.14, included in its `lib/`
-- Fabric hasn’t yet loaded Jackson
+- Jackson is **not** exposed in `PACKAGE_NAMES_CLASS_LOADING_FILTER`.

 LU loads **its own** version successfully.

-#### Conflict: Fabric Already Loaded the JAR

-- Fabric has Jackson 2.9 in `fabric/lib`
-- Project bundles Jackson 2.14 in its `lib/`
-- Jackson is **not** exposed in `PACKAGE_NAMES_CLASS_LOADING_FILTER`.
-- Fabric already loaded Jackson

-LU will fail to load Jackson because it is forced to reuse the parent’s version, but because it is filtered out, it cannot.
+The filter ensures that delegation does not occur, so the LU’s loader handles Jackson independently

 #### LU and Plugin Use Different Versions